hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 ```
 {type: REM_KEY, did: <subject did>, publicKeyRef: <public key reference>}
 ```
 4. A new transaction called `MOD_KEY` needs to be added.
-This transaction is used to update keys.
+This transaction is used to update keys and tags.
 It look like this
 ```
 {type: MOD_KEY, did: <subject did>, publicKeyRef: <public key reference>, authorizations: <bitset for authorization>, tags: <tags>}
 ```